arnelenero/reactorlib/README.md

 Imported actions are injected as function props that you can directly invoke inside your component's _effects_ or event handlers.

 **Where do we define these action functions?** We don't.
-The store creates these for us, based on the action names we mapped to the _reactions_ when creating our entities with `createEntity`.
+The store creates these for us, based on all the action names we mapped to the _reactions_ when creating our entities with `createEntity`.
+Therefore, if an action is not mapped by any of the entities, the store would not provide any corresponding action function.

 ### Example Usage
 Continuing the previous examples, we import the `session` and  `user` entities from the store, together with the `login()` action: